-Excluding the sale of Marshall Field's to The May Department Store Co., earnings from continuing operations grew 11 percent to $366 million, which reflects a pre-tax loss of $74 million on the repurchase of debt at a premium.
+Excluding the sale of Marshall Field’s to The May Department Store Company, earnings from continuing operations grew 11 percent to $366 million, which reflects a pre-tax loss of $74 million on the repurchase of debt at a premium.

 Earnings before interest and income taxes grew 16.4 percent over the prior-year period to $795 million, and gross margin rate improved due to improvements in markup and markdown rates, the company said.

-Driven by new store expansion, total revenue grew 10 percent to $10.6 billion, while same-store sales increased 3.9 percent.
+Driven by new store expansion, total revenue grew 10 percent to $10.6 billion while same store sales increased 3.9 percent.